 For years I have been a closet Gaither-listener.
 There.
 I said it.

 There is something that happens to me when I listen to “Gaither” music.
-If you don’t know what I am referring to, it’s the style of music that you would find on any of Bill Gaither’s Videos, the old-time hymns and the country-gospel (yes, I said country) music that was so popular many years ago.
+If you don’t know what I am referring to, it’s the style of music that you would find on any of Bill Gaither’s Videos, the old-time hymns and the Southern gospel music that was so popular many years ago.

 I am sitting at my computer now, listening to them sing in multiple-part harmony, “Whaaaaat a Lovely Name, the Name of Jeeeesuuuuus…” As I sit and listen to the melody sweetly waft around the room, beautiful memories of times past come flooding back.